OpenDataology/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

 #### kpt setter config

-Run the following commands to configure kpt setter for your Kubeflow cluster:
+Run the following commands to configure kpt setter for your OpenDataology cluster:

   ```bash
   bash ./kpt-set.sh